valeriesanchr/SecondExam_LRT4102/README.md

 | 2.
 Collection by nearest turtle | Simple to implement          | Highly inefficient and inconsistent |
 | 3.
 Spiral Pattern               | Systematic, fair performance | Can be suboptimal in early passes   |
 | 4.
 Fixed Grid Path              | Complete coverage guaranteed | Not adaptive, slow for nearby items |

+## Conclusion

+From the results of the four turtlesim search methods, it is clear that some approaches are significantly faster than others when it comes to collecting the turtles.
+For instance, methods that use directed or quadrant-based exploration tend to outperform those that rely on purely random movements or predefined paths, demonstrating greater efficiency in locating and collecting targets.

+However, deciding which method is the "right" one for real-world applications depends on multiple factors beyond just speed.
+The choice must consider the available budget, computational and hardware resources, and the specific requirements of the task at hand.
+For example, a high-budget project with ample computational power might benefit from complex search algorithms, while a resource-constrained system may require simpler, more cost-effective strategies.

+In summary, the optimal search strategy balances efficiency, complexity, and resource availability, tailoring the approach to the unique context of the application.